forgotten-pillar/fp-notes/content/Contribute Guide.md

 ---

 > [!todo] Todo
 > Write down how can people contribute.
-You must first make the github repositor public
+You must first make the github repository public

-This is extra stuff and more ad